 (8) An advisory committee shall determine its own procedure to the extent that it is not prescribed.

+[Section 24 amended by No. 23 of 2008 s.
+12.]

 25. Remuneration and allowances of members of advisory committees and their deputies

 A member of an advisory committee or a deputy of such a member shall be paid such remuneration and allowances as are fixed in his case by the Minister on the recommendation of the Minister for Public Sector Management.